 The 4.8-mile Boundary Trail offers an excellent way to explore our native woods, grasslands, and flora.
 Ask us about hiking Elliott Knob (a full day hike).
-Cycling is permitted by adults outside of the camp's busy and bumpy trails.
+Biking at camp is permitted granted that all riders are wearing a proper helmet and observing our rules.
+Those wanting to ride at camp must get a camp Bike License, which can be easily acquired on Sunday.
+Staff will lead Group Rides everyday during Open Program Hour and there will be a longer group ride on Friday.